Required Freshman Class:

 Grade: 9

-Essentials of Engineering is a one semester class designed to be a student's first exposure to PLTW.
+Engineering Essentials is a one semester class designed to be a student's first exposure to PLTW.
 The course introduces students to a variety of engineering tools such as geographic information systems (GIS), 3-D solid modeling software, and prototyping equipment.
 Students learn and apply the engineering design process to develop solutions to relevant problems in the real world.

-Note: Required 9th Grade class.
+Note: Required 9th Grade class for all Johnson Freshmen.

-Required Sophomore Class (choose one):
+Required Freshmen Class (choose one):

 Intro To Computer Programming